dimagi/commcare-hq/DEV_SETUP.md

 Please note that these instructions are targeted toward UNIX-based systems.
 For Windows, consider using Cygwin or WUBI.
 Common issues and their solutions can be found at the end of this document.

+### (Optional) Copying data from an existing HQ install

+If you're setting up HQ on a new computer, you may have an old, functional environment around.
+If you don't want to start from scratch, back up your postgres and couch data.

+* PostgreSQL
+  * Create a pg dump.
+You'll need to verify the host IP address:
+    `pg_dump -h 0.0.0.0 -U commcarehq commcare_hq > /path/to/backup_hq_db.sql`
+* Couchdb
+  * From a non-docker install: Copy `/var/lib/couchdb2/`
+  * From a docker install: Copy `~/.local/share/dockerhq/couchdb2`.

+Save those backups to somewhere you'll be able to access from the new environment.

 ### Downloading and configuring CommCare HQ

 #### Prerequisites